Robopoly/Quadcopter/README.md

 This shield has firstly been designed by Robopoly for Aeropoly.
 It is now available at Robopoly.
 It is cmade for the [PRismino][prismino], and thus compatible with a Leonardo and most Arduino boards.
 It is basically a copy of the nanowii board, except that it is now set as a shield for a Leonardo, rather than a standalone board.
-Therefore, you can use the multiwii code, but you will have to make your own configuration.
+Therefore, you can use the [Multiwii][multiwii] code, but you will have to make your own configuration.
 You can find the Altium and gerber files, as well as the datasheets on this repo.

 ## Components